An image of red gradient dots on a pinkish-beige background.

 Prevention and Long-Term Health Maintenance

 Wearing cotton underwear isn’t just a good idea when you have yeast infection sores.
-It is a good idea in general since it allows the area to breathe, preventing moisture build-up that enables yeast growth5
+It is a good idea in general since it allows the area to breathe, preventing moisture build-up that enables yeast growth.

 If you have recently had a severe yeast infection or have had multiple infections, also consider taking a daily probiotic to help restore your vaginal microbiome and give it the good bacteria it needs to fight off the bad.
 Just look for one like Happy V’s Prebiotic + Probiotic that is doctor-formulated for vaginal health and contains clinically proven strains of Lactobacillus.